diogoabnunes/PRI-Project/ExamStudyGuide.md

 2. How is anchor text used in web search?
    - Anchor text is used to encode an hyperlink in the HTML code of a page.

 3. Calculate PageRank values for a set of linked documents.
-TODO:
+   - PageRank of a node is a value between 0 and 1.
+   - It is a query-independent value computed offline that only depends on the structure of the web graph.
+   - The algorithms models a random surfer who begins at a web page and, at each step, randomly chooses between the out-links to move to the next page.
+If the random surfer executes this "forever", he will visit some pages more frequently than others.
+The PageRank value of a pge represents this probability:
+   - PR(a) = q/T + (1-q)*(somatório de i=1 até n de)(PR(pi)/L(pi))

 4. Calculate Hub and Authority values for a set of linked documents.
-TODO:
+   - Query-independent algorithm.
+   - Starts with the answer set (e.g. pages containing the keywords).
+   - Computes two scores for each page: authority score and hub score.
+     - Pages with many links pointing to them are called authorities.
+     - Pages with many outgoing links are called hubs.
+     - A(p) = (somatório v pertencente a S, v até p de)(H(v))
+     - H(p) = (somatório u pertencente a S, p até u de)(A(u))

 References:
 - [Manning, Chap.
 21](https://nlp.stanford.edu/IR-book/pdf/irbookonlinereading.pdf)